-It looked awful and the car’s touchscreen beeped a lot, but damn, was it futuristic.
+The very first touchscreen in a car looked awful and the touchscreen beeped a lot, but damn, was it futuristic.

 Buick isn’t exactly known for its cutting-edge technology, at least not today.
 Nowadays, when people think of Buick, they think of the elderly.
 Or they think of massive sales success in China.
 Or both.
 But that wasn’t